designforliterature/web/public/styles/README.md

 app.css - this is our application's CSS file

+vendor/angular-snap - a layer over snap.js (requires scripts/vendor/snap/snap.js)
-boostrap - used by angular-ui
-fonts - angular-ui fonts
+vendor/boostrap - used by angular-ui (just the css) vendor/fonts - angular-ui fonts (actually, used by bootstrap.css)
+vendor/snap - the snap.js css (not used: but here for completeness: instead, we use the angular-snap.css which incorporates it)